Build a Cheap Power Supply for Your FPV Drone Workbench and LiPo Charger

 diy-charger-psu-power-supply-img_4787

-Using purple 5V standby wire enables you to have some limited current (2A in my case) available even when entire PSU is in standby mode.
+1. Using 5V Standby: Using the purple 5V standby wire enables you to have some limited current (2A in my case) available even when the entire PSU is in standby mode.

-I salvaged the female connector socket from some USB extension cord.
-Strip the wires, you only need red (+) and black (GND).
-Solder them with corresponding PSU wires, heatshrink and mount socket in the chassis.
+2. Salvaging a Socket: I salvaged the female connector socket from a USB extension cord.
+Strip the wires; you only need red (+) and black (GND).
+Solder them to the corresponding PSU wires, heat shrink, and mount the socket in the chassis.
 Use some hot glue to hold it in place.

 diy-charger-psu-power-supply-img_4792